 Lock load-line: Preserves the current non-ventilation load-line for use in any submits that follow.

 Locking the non-ventilation load-line is equivalent to fixing the characteristics of a fictitious building that is the source of the cooling loads.
 Locking causes loads that are associated with internal gains to be fixed.
 Loads associated with conduction through the envelope are still driven by weather conditions, but the relationship to the temperature differential is fixed (slope of the load-line is fixed).
 Ventilation loads can still be adjusted after locking either by directly editing the ventilation value or by changing the building type or the ventilation parameter of a custom load model.

 Discussion: In the default (unlocked) mode, loads are calculated so as to balance the unit's capacity at design conditions.
-Total sensible loads automatically adjust to balance capacity (also see Methods pages for discussion of the conduction component).
-This principal assumption in the RTU Comparison Calculator can lead to unintuitive (but correct) results in some of the controls.
-For example, starting from the humidity control's default "fixed mode" (not auto mode) value of 60% relative humidity, and then changing to 40%, results in a significantly stronger change in consumption if the load-line is locked when at the original value of 60% humidity.
-A stronger change results when the load-line is locked because sensible non-ventilation loads stay fixed as sensible capacity increases at lower humidity levels.
+Total sensible loads automatically adjust to balance capacity (also see the Methods page on the non-ventilation load for additional discussion).
+This principal assumption in the RTU Comparison Calculator can lead to counterintuitive (but correct) results in some of the controls.
+For example, starting from the humidity control's default "fixed mode" (not auto mode) value of 60% relative humidity, and then changing to 40%, results in a significant drop in consumption if the load-line is locked (when at the original value of 60% humidity).
+A strong drop results when the load-line is locked because sensible non-ventilation loads stay fixed as sensible capacity increases at lower humidity levels.
 The result is lower run times.

 |Inside Relative Humidity (% R.H.)||Candidate Unit (kWhrs)|

 |Note: All RTUCC parameters except "Fixed" inside relative humidity are at default values.|